eberban/eberban/books/tour/src/surrogate_predicates.md

 elliptical *a variable always represents the same predicate/entity until it is redefined*.

-The current list is : mia, mie, mii, mio, miu, mia'a, mia'e, mia'i, mia'o, mia'u.
-This list can be extended if needed by following the pattern `"mi" + vowel + ' + vowel/diphthong`.
+The current list is : mia, mie, mii, mio, miu, miaha, miahe, miahi, miaho, miahu.
+This list can be extended if needed by following the pattern `"mi" + vowel + h + vowel/diphthong`.

 ## Propositions